GummyDonut/3d-origami-diagram-tool/README.md

 * Small bug Move layer up to utmost top try to move up again, selection disappears
 * Small bug magnify options not saving on switch
 * Bucket tool clicking on existing triangle does not overwrite
+* Click and drag lines on the edge of canvas results in undefined exception and debug lines still show
+* Update styling for dialogs, currently fudged up

 ### Maybe read into for later
 * Information about layers, possibly useful for manipulating text, or just simply adding layers